carapace-finance/credit-default-swaps-contracts/README.md

 export SECOND_POOL_SALT = <second_pool_salt>
 ```

-I recommend obtaining your mnemonic words from MetaMask and storing in `MNEMONIC_WORDS` so that you can use the same account when you test a dapp.
+We recommend obtaining your mnemonic words from MetaMask and storing in `MNEMONIC_WORDS` so that you can use the same account when you test a dapp.
 Each word should be divided by space.
 You can create a new private key for `DEPLOYMENT_ACCOUNT_PRIVATE_KEY`or export your private key in MetaMask.

 You can keep `ETHERSCAN_API_KEY` empty until you deploy to the mainnet.
 Ask the team about salt values is when you create a new pool.

 You are ready to write code!

+## Smart Contract Code Style

+All smart contracts use mixedCase for state variable names and function names.
+All other variables are prefixed with an underscore.
+This is done to easily spot the state variables.

 ## npm Script